 Best Airbnb in Paris: Cute flat near Eiffel Tower

 You can’t get any closer.
 This Airbnb is located a few meters from the Eiffel Tower and many other attractions in Paris, like the Seine River.
 Surrounded by fine dining restaurants, cafes, and the typical french shops, you will find yourself in the best area to live in.
-This home is definitely a great choice when travelling to Paris for the first time.
+This home is definitely a great choice as it’s one of the best Airbnbs in Paris.
 You’re also very close to Bus-, Metro- and Train stations.